 *Due to the remote location of the hostel, we cannot provide baggage transfer on this day, so you need to carry in your toothbrush and other essentials in your rucksack.
 These essentials include a sleeping bag, and your food for a evening meal and breakfast (the hostel has a good kitchen and gas for cooking).
 The hostel is grade 3 so a bit basic compared to most, but much improved on what it used to be.

 Prices are based on two people sharing, in good B&B's and guest houses and include cooked breakfasts (except at the hostel where you have to cook your own breakfast and evening meals).
 We book ensuite rooms where possible (usually everywhere except the hostel, where accommodation is can be in male/female dormitories, if we are unable to book one of the twin rooms in the hostel).
 The price includes the transport back from Affric Lodge to Cannich and back to Affric Lodge the next day.
-Accommodation is based in good B&Bs and guest houses except for the night in the hostel and the night in Kintail where we usually book you into the Kintail Lodge Hotel.
-If you prefer to stay in the Loch Ness Inn in Drumnadrochit rather than B&Bs, add £20 per person, and if you prefer to stay in the Glenelg Inn add GBP30 per person.
-We can also book bunkhouses in Drumnadrochit and Kintail to reduce the usual price if you prefer.
+Accommodation is based in good B&Bs and guest houses except for the night in the hostel and the night in Kintail where we usually book you into the Kintail Lodge Hotel, and in Glenelg where we book you into to the Glenelg Inn as standard.
+If you prefer, we can book you into good B&Bs in Kintail and Glenelg, in which case the price will be £535 per person for 7 nights, £465 for 6 nights, and £395 per person for 5 nights.

 Terrain - Mostly forest roads, hill tracks and mountain paths which are very easy to follow, but there are two short sections of rough ground where map reading skills are essential.
 The route takes you through remote country, so this walk is for experienced and fit hikers only.